deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 this galaxy, and you're from a Class twelve.
 You could do serious harm if you're not careful."

 "Shit."
-Warhorse nodded agreement.
+WARHORSE nodded agreement.
 "You're right.
 Sorry."

 "You'd better not do *that* either, or you'll definitely kill this world."
 Regaari added.

 "I know man, I live on Cimbrean."
-Warhorse told him, twisting the helmet back and forth until it was firmly in place and the docking collar re-engaged with a solid '*snap!'*
+WARHORSE told him, twisting the helmet back and forth until it was firmly in place and the docking collar re-engaged with a solid '*snap!'*